Ku-Ring-Gai Chase National Park Day Trip | The Ideal One Day Itinerary

 In this article, you will find practical information, advice and tips to help you plan your day trip to Ku-Ring-Gai Chase National Park from Sydney and make the most of your visit.

 Set the Kalkari Discovery Centre on your GPS navigation and start your day trip.
 More precisely, use this address – 402 Ku-Ring-Gai Chase Rd, Mount Colah NSW 2079.
 Passing the Harbour bridge, you will be able to get to the Ku-Ring-Gai Chase National Park within less than 1 hour.
 There are 4 entry points to the park, namely Mount Colah, Turramurra, Terrey Hills, and Church Point.
 An entry fee of $12 applies to a small vehicle less than 8 seats.
 If you travel in a minibus, the charges will reach to $4.40 per adult.

 First stop of the day to Ku-Ring-Gai Chase National Park

 On your day trip to Ku-Ring-Gai Chase National Park, we suggest you enter via the Turramurra entry point.
 It’s for nothing else, to gather some valuable information about the park.
 The volunteers at the Kalkari visitor centre will share some interesting facts about Guringai people, native animals and plants in the park, and Aboriginal rock engravings.
 A brief walk from this centre, you can easily spot free-roaming wild Eastern Gray Kangaroos.

 Bobbin Head – the second stop

-With a drive of 4 km, you can reach to the next stop of the day trip to Ku-Ring-Gai Chase National Park is Bobbin Head.
+With a drive of 4 km, you can reach the next stop of the day trip to Ku-Ring-Gai Chase National Park is Bobbin Head.
 The ideal stop for a coffee or be more adventurous by paddle boating or kayaking in Cowan Creek.
-This waterfront picnic spot also popular among fisherman, however, you need to have a license.
+This waterfront picnic spot also popular among fishermen, however, you need to have a license.